zhaotianjing/nnmm_doc/Part3. NNMM with intermediate omics.md

 ## Includes a residual that is not mediated by other omics features
-To include residuals polygenic component (i.e. directly from genotypes to phenotypes, not mediated by omics features), you can (1) an additional hidden node in the middle layer (see example (o2)); or use a more flexible partial-connected neural network (see example (o3)).
+To include residuals polygenic component (i.e. directly from genotypes to phenotypes, not mediated by omics features), you can additional hidden nodes in the middle layer (see example (o2)).
+This can also be achieved in a partial-connected neural network in a same manner.

 ![](https://github.com/zhaotianjing/figures/blob/main/wiki_omics_residual.png)

-### example(o2): fully-connected neural network with residual:
+### example(o2): fully-connected neural network with residuals

 For all individuals, this extra hidden node will be treated as unknown to be sampled.